lsst-dm/prompt_processing/doc/playbook.rst

 Pausing Scaled Job Autoscaling
 -------------------

- Autoscaling can be paused with the `autoscaling.keda.sh/paused: true` annotation to avoid resource starvation.
-Once the current jobs finish no new jobs or pods willl be created until the annotation is removed or set to `false`.
+Autoscaling can be paused with the ``autoscaling.keda.sh/paused: true`` annotation to avoid resource starvation.
+Once the current jobs finish no new jobs or pods willl be created until the annotation is removed or set to ``false``.
 To set  within ArgoCD select the Application.
-Select the `scaledjob` and under `LIVE MANIFEST` select `Edit`.
-In the metadata section add annotaiton.
+Select the ``scaledjob`` and under ``LIVE MANIFEST`` select ``Edit``.
+In the metadata section add the annotaiton.
 For example:

 .. code-block:: sh